thomasgtaylor/how.wtf/content/post/2021-05-08-sort-a-list-of-tuples-by-an-item-in-python.md

 ---
-title: Sort a list of tuples by an item in Python
-date: 2021-05-08T23:00:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2021-05-08 23:00:00-04:00
 description: It's possible to sort a list of tuples by an indexed value using Python's native sort functions.
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Sort a list of tuples by an item in Python
 ---

 Python has native `sort` capabilities available for use.
 You can sort a list of objects by leveraging one of the method specified below.